Ask us anything and we will gather your questions over time and extend our answers here below. Send your questions to email@example.com.

 A: We believe that transparency is the way forward in our industry which is why we have dedicated a page about our business model on our website, in which we explain our price structure.
 Here, we explain all our costs throughout our supply chain.
 In order to set a product price, our first step is to set wages based on market rates in the countries of production.
 We also outline the costs that go into the making of the product, from materials to production.
 Then, we add a mark-up between 2.6 and 4.78, depending on whether the product is sold online or through retail.
-We believe in building an effective value chain with little stock which is better for the environment, while also ensuring long term business.
+We believe in building an effective value chain with little stock, which is better for the environment, while also ensuring long-term business.
 We have consciously developed our business model to make a profit in order to secure the sustainability of our production for the benefit of all parties involved and to build a competitive business.

 Q: How are the prisons involved in your business activities?

 A: We are cooperating with the prison authorities in order to secure access and coordinate practical issues.
 On the inside, we run our production autonomously.
-We have built our own facilities inside the prisons that we operate in, so that we can ensure that there is no overtime work, that our employees get fair wages and that time is dedicated to the development of new skills.
+We have built our own facilities inside the prisons that we operate in so that we can ensure that there is no overtime work, that our employees get fair wages, and that time is dedicated to the development of new skills.
 Our production managers are on site every day to manage our production.
 We only work in prisons in which we are able to oversee that fair and voluntary employment is possible.
-It is crucial to us to contribute to a responsible work culture, where women feel safe to speak out, make mistakes and learn.
+It is crucial for us to contribute to a responsible work culture, where the women feel safe to speak out, make mistakes and learn.